 It is essential for faculty to be active participants in an annual and formal system of Faculty evaluation to identify strengths and weaknesses in the above areas and to identify professional development activities that will lead to their ongoing development as a Faculty member.

-- Licensed or licensed-eligible in the District of Columbia, Virginia, and/or Maryland
+- Licensed in the State of California

 - Teaching experience in higher education

 - Strong knowledge base in Assessment and Intervention

 - Demonstration of experience in research design and methodology

 The above statements are intended to describe the general nature and level of work being performed by people assigned to this classification.
 They are not to be construed as an exhaustive list of all responsibilities, duties, and skills required of personnel so classified.
 All personnel may be required to perform duties outside of their normal responsibilities from time to time, as needed.

 For more information about The Chicago School of Professional Psychology visit www.thechicagoschool.edu